Logos (Christianity): Irenaeus of Lyon

 According to Irenaeus, John wrote John 1:1-5 to refute errors proclaimed by Cerinthus.
-The latter taught “that the world was not made by the primary God, but by a certain Power far separated from him.”
-“He represented Jesus as having not been born of a virgin, but as being the son of Joseph and Mary according to the ordinary course of human generation.”
-Furthermore, Cerinthus made a distinction between “Jesus, the Son of the Creator” and “the Christ from above” and said that “after his (Jesus’) baptism, Christ descended upon him in the form of a dove from the Supreme Ruler.”
-But, after “Christ departed from Jesus … Jesus suffered and rose again.”
+The latter taught "that the world was not made by the primary God, but by a certain Power far separated from him. ...
+He represented Jesus as having not been born of a virgin, but as being the son of Joseph and Mary according to the ordinary course of human generation."
+Furthermore, Cerinthus made a distinction between "Jesus, the Son of the Creator" and "the Christ from above" and said that "after [Jesus'] baptism, Christ descended upon him in the form of a dove from the Supreme Ruler."
+But, after "Christ departed from Jesus ...
+Jesus suffered and rose again."